🍷

 GOOD-fel-oh

-Goodfellow Family Cellars is a Willamette Valley estate based in Yamhill-Carlton, founded by winemaker Marcus Goodfellow as a more serious extension of his earlier Matello label.
-The estate's most important site is the 14-acre Whistling Ridge Vineyard, planted without irrigation in 1990 by Richard and Patricia Alvord on a ridge rising just above the Beaux Frères vineyard, and now a Goodfellow monopole.
-Marcus Goodfellow's wine education began in 2002 at Evesham Wood, and his current estate produces Pinot Noir, Pinot Gris, Chardonnay, and other Oregon varieties primarily from single sites under the Goodfellow Family Cellars label and his earlier Matello label.
+Goodfellow Family Cellars is a Willamette Valley producer anchored in the Ribbon Ridge AVA, founded by winemaker Marcus Goodfellow as a more serious extension of his earlier Matello label.
+Its signature site is the 14-acre Whistling Ridge Vineyard, planted without irrigation in 1990 by Patricia Gustafson and Richard Alvord on a ridge rising just above the Beaux Frères vineyard, and now a Goodfellow sourcing monopole.
+Marcus Goodfellow's wine education began in 2002 with harvest work at Evesham Wood, and his current range is centered on Pinot Noir and Chardonnay, with Pinot Gris and sparkling wines, drawn primarily from single sites and bottled entirely under the Goodfellow Family Cellars label; his earlier Matello label has been retired.

 Key Facts

-• Most important vineyard site is the 14-acre Whistling Ridge Vineyard, planted by Richard and Patricia Alvord in 1990 without irrigation; the parcel sits on a ridge rising just above the Beaux Frères vineyard
+• Signature vineyard site is the 14-acre Whistling Ridge Vineyard in the Ribbon Ridge AVA, planted by Patricia Gustafson and Richard Alvord in 1990 without irrigation; the parcel sits on a ridge rising just above the Beaux Frères vineyard and shares a property line with the Patricia Green Cellars Estate vineyard

-• Whistling Ridge plantings were originally hand-grafted by the Alvords (rather than nursery-grafted) and dry-farmed, producing a 'Darwinian' result of survival of the fittest vines
+• Whistling Ridge plantings were originally hand-grafted (rather than nursery-grafted) and dry-farmed, producing a 'Darwinian' result of survival of the fittest vines; the site is now farmed by Patricia Gustafson's son Chuck Ransom

-• Marcus Goodfellow began his wine education in 2002 working harvest at Evesham Wood, and made his first wines in the old Westrey Wine Company building
+• Marcus Goodfellow began his wine education in 2002 working harvest at Evesham Wood, and made his first wines under the Matello label in the old Westrey Wine Company building, founded by Amy Wesselman and David Autrey

-• Goodfellow purchased his first batch of Pinot Noir from Whistling Ridge in 2004; expanded to Pinot Gris and then Chardonnay in 2010, with the final two of five blocks following in 2013
+• Goodfellow purchased his first batch of Pinot Noir grapes from Whistling Ridge in 2004; his sourcing expanded to Pinot Gris and then Chardonnay in 2010, with the final two of five blocks following in 2013

 • Whistling Ridge is now a Goodfellow Family Cellars monopole, with all five blocks dedicated entirely to the estate

-• Wines are produced from sustainably farmed, non-irrigated vineyards with hands-on attention to process; Goodfellow's reputation rests on cool-climate, lower-intervention Oregon traditional varieties
+• Wines are produced from sustainably farmed, non-irrigated vineyards with hands-on attention to process, including large-format oak (500L and 820L) and whole-cluster fermentation; Goodfellow's reputation rests on cool-climate, lower-intervention Oregon traditional varieties bottled with significant age, at roughly 4,000 cases annually

 📜From Matello to Goodfellow Family Cellars

-Marcus Goodfellow grew up on a Douglas Fir tree farm in Oregon and came to wine through restaurant work in Los Angeles and Portland in the late 1990s, where European wines made a deep impression on him.
-His winemaking education began in earnest in 2002 when he worked harvest at Erin Nuccio's Evesham Wood, one of the Willamette Valley's foundational lower-intervention estates, and made his first wines in the old Westrey Wine Company building under the Matello label.
+Marcus Goodfellow grew up on an Oregon tree farm and came to wine through restaurant work in Los Angeles and Portland in the late 1990s, where European wines made a deep impression on him.
+His winemaking education began in earnest in 2002 when he worked his first harvest at Evesham Wood, one of the Willamette Valley's foundational lower-intervention estates, and made his first wines in the old Westrey Wine Company building under the Matello label.
+Steve Doerner of Cristom became an important influence, cementing his commitment to whole-cluster fermentation.
 Twelve years later, with the birth of his first child in 2014, he launched Goodfellow Family Cellars, a more serious and somber label dedicated to Oregon's traditional varieties primarily from single sites.
-The Goodfellow and Matello labels operate in parallel today, with Goodfellow Family Cellars representing the more cellar-driven and aging-oriented work.
+Matello has since been retired, and Marcus now bottles everything under the Goodfellow Family Cellars label, the more cellar-driven and aging-oriented work.

-• Marcus Goodfellow grew up on a Douglas Fir tree farm in Oregon
+• Marcus Goodfellow grew up on an Oregon tree farm

 • Wine education began in 2002 with harvest work at Evesham Wood